grid-js/website/docs/plugin/advanced-plugins.md

 ## Using the translation

-Likewise, you can get access to the Translator object and localize strings in your custom plugin:
+Likewise, you can get access to the Translator object and localize strings in your custom plugin. `_` is a method of `BaseComponent` and since you've extended `BaseComponent`, you will have access to `this._` throughout your custom plugin:

 <LiveExample children={
 `